Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-From the above, we see that for the eigenvalue problem $S\bm{w} = \lambda\bm{w}$, the eigenvector $\bm{w}_1$ belonging to the largest eigenvalue $\lambda_1$ gives the direction of the first principal component.
+From the above, for the eigenvalue problem $S\bm{w} = \lambda\bm{w}$, it can be seen that the eigenvector $\bm{w}_1$ belonging to the maximum eigenvalue $\lambda_1$ gives the direction of the first principal component.

-Also, the variance-covariance matrix $S$ is by its definition a symmetric matrix.
-For symmetric matrices, eigenvectors belonging to different eigenvalues have the property of being orthogonal to each other.
+Also, the covariance matrix $S$ is a symmetric matrix by its definition.
+For symmetric matrices, eigenvectors belonging to different eigenvalues are orthogonal to each other.

-Thus, for the eigenvalue problem $S\bm{w} = \lambda\bm{w}$, we also see that the eigenvector $\bm{w}_2$ belonging to the second largest eigenvalue $\lambda_2$ gives the direction of the second principal component.
+Therefore, for the eigenvalue problem $S\bm{w} = \lambda\bm{w}$, it can also be seen that the eigenvector $\bm{w}_2$ belonging to the second largest eigenvalue $\lambda_2$ gives the direction of the second principal component.

 \begin{align*}